aanton/dotfiles/README.md

 ./install.sh install_fonts

 # Command: Install desktop tools (only in GUI environments)
-# Confirmation is required for some tools depending on the FORCE_INSTALLATION environment variable
+# Confirmation is required for some tools (can be skipped using SKIP_CONFIRMATION)
 ./install.sh install_desktop_tools

 # Command: Install development tools
-# Confirmation is required for each tool depending on the FORCE_INSTALLATION environment variable
+# Confirmation is required for some tools (can be skipped using SKIP_CONFIRMATION)
 ./install.sh install_dev_tools

 # Command: Install vscode extensions
 ./install.sh install_vscode_extensions

 # Command: Configure gnome desktop & terminal
+# Confirmation is required (can be skipped using SKIP_CONFIRMATION)
 ./install.sh configure_gnome
 ```